zbchristian/ovms-server-docker/Readme.md

   - `DOMAIN` and `LE_PATH` are only needed for the version utilizing a certificate (`docker-compose-tls.yml`)
 - Modify the file `conf/ovms_server.conf`
   - Edit the password for the database (same as above)
+  - Add plugins, BUT this has not been tested
 - Build the container: `sudo docker-compose build`
   - The build process extracts the OVMS server from github and adds the required Perl modules and programs required by the service scripts
   - check the log for errors